doudar/SmartSpin2k/Hardware/MODS/Case V2 - Schwinn IC4 Mod/readme.md

 - 3pc 5/16" washers
 - 2 pc 5/16" nuts

-For the bike mount, you have two options: VHB tape or something similar OR if you want to protect the paint and avoid adhesives, you can use the zip tie and rubber sticker approach:
+For the bike mount, you have two options: VHB tape or something similar OR if you want to protect the paint and avoid adhesives, you can use the velcro strap and rubber sticker approach:

-- 6x zip ties for the bike mount - what I did here is fish a zip tie from one end, around the square tube and through the other.
-Used a 2nd zip tie's ratchet bit to tighten the first zip tie.
-Trim off the excess.
-Between the rubber and zip ties, it's a pretty solid mount
+- 1pc 8 x 1/2" velcro cable tie.
+[This or something similar.](https://www.amazon.ca/gp/product/B001E1Y5O6/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&th=1)
 - some sort of rubber or silicon non-skid stickers to put on the bike mount to prevent sliding.
 [I'm using this](https://www.amazon.ca/gp/product/B00P5VQ7HE)

 ## Printing instructions